Alfred Chester Beatty: Personal life

 In 1933, his son married Elizabeth Pamela Belas, in East Ashford, Kent.
 They had a daughter together, Sarah Anne Chester Beatty.
 In 1956, his younger granddaughter married David Greville, 8th Earl of Warwick, heir to the Warwick Castle estate, in Chelsea, London, less than 24 hours after the announcement of their engagement.
 They had two children together; Guy Greville, 9th Earl of Warwick and Lady Charlotte Anne Fraser (née Greville).
 His great-grandson had two sons and his great-granddaughter had two daughters.
 From 1971 to 1973, she was married to the Polish prince and architect, Kasimir Korybut.
 She was the widow of the racehorse trainer, Harry Thomson Jones, whom she married in 1975.

 Beatty is the sitter in eight portraits at the National Portrait Gallery.
 His son is the sitter in one portrait at the National Portrait Gallery.

 In 1937, his son married Enid Groome in Westminster, Middlesex.
 They later divorced.

-On 5 August 1952, his wife died their home in Kensington Palace Gardens home, aged 66.
+On 5 August 1952, his wife died at their home in Kensington Palace Gardens, aged 66.

 In 1953, his son married Helen Gertrude Casalis De Pury (née Markowicz) in Brentford, Middlesex.

 Beatty received an honorary Legum Doctor degree from the National University of Ireland.